What to include in MEWP pre-use inspections

 Machinery malfunction is one of the common causes of work at height accidents.
 As an employer, you’re responsible for ensuring your workplace is as risk-free as possible, which includes making sure you transport, store, and use all access equipment in the safest way possible.
 Pre-use inspections are essential to this.
-By highlighting damage, they help to prevent accidents and fatalities as well as damage to equipment, buildings, and other surroundings.
+They highlight issues and help to prevent accidents and fatalities as well as damage to equipment, buildings, and surroundings.

 Why carry out a pre-use inspection?

 While safety is the primary reason for carrying out pre-use inspections, it’s not the only one.
 They also help you to adhere to regulations, reduce repair costs and avoid pricey delays.
 Identifying faults and maintenance requirements, such as low oil levels, for example, ensures machines run optimally and breakdown less.

 The Work at Height Regulations 2005 stipulate that everyone working at height must be competent, which includes understanding how to carry out pre-use inspections for the specific equipment you’re using.
 Need help with training?
 We run a variety of IPAF MEWP training courses and would be happy to help.

 Having a standard checklist to follow ensures everyone works to the same format and doesn’t miss vital steps.
 It also helps with reporting and keeping records, which is an essential part of health and safety.
 A free template is available for download from the IPAF website, but some of the points to check for include:

 - Is it in good condition generally or is there any visible damage?

 - Is all documentation present, correct and up-to-date?

 - Has the equipment had a service recently or is it due one?

 - Are tires inflated correctly, secure, and free of damage?